-One of the biggest issues we come across in residential electrical work is Aluminum wiring.
-Some houses built or remodeled between the early 1950s and late 1970s were wired with aluminum.There are basically three reasons why aluminum wiring may be of concern:
+Aluminium wiring is one of the biggest issues we come across in residential electrical work.
+Some houses built or remodeled between the early 1950s and late 1970s aluminium wiring were used in new construction.There are basically three reasons why aluminum wiring may be of concern:

 It has a tendency to oxidize which increases the wire’s resistance resulting in the wire overheating at the receptacle.